yochaigal/cairn/wip/2e/core-rules.md

 Each of the three **Attributes** are used in different circumstances (see **Saves**, below).

 - **Strength (STR)**: Used for saves requiring physical power, like lifting gates, bending bars, resisting poison, etc.
-- **Dexterity (DEX)**: Used for saves requiring poise, speed, and reflexes like dodging, climbing, sneaking, balancing, etc.
+- **Dexterity (DEX)**: Used for saves requiring poise, speed, reflexes, dodging, climbing, sneaking, balancing, etc.
 - **Willpower (WIL)**: Used for saves to persuade, deceive, interrogate, intimidate, charm, provoke, manipulate spells, etc.

 ## Saves